• Home

 Bathroom Safety Measures for Elderly

 The bathroom is a high-risk area for accidents, particularly for seniors.
-The combination of water and smooth surfaces can lead to slips and falls.
+The combination of water and smooth surfaces can lead to falls.
 To mitigate these risks, install grab bars near the toilet and in the shower or bathtub to provide support.
 These bars should be securely anchored into the wall to ensure they can support weight.

 Non-slip mats on the floor and in the shower are essential to prevent slips.
 Look for mats with strong suction grips and antimicrobial properties to maintain hygiene.
 A handheld showerhead can offer more control during bathing, reducing the need for awkward movements.
 For those with significant mobility challenges, a shower chair is an invaluable tool.
 It provides a stable seating option, reducing the risk of falls and making bathing a safer and more comfortable experience.